hgchen/hgchen.github.io/_pages/about.md

 and [neural image compression](https://github.com/SenseBrain/JPD-SE).

-I obtained my Ph.D. in Electrical and Computer Engineering from Rice University in 2019, where I explored physics-aware deep learning in computational imaging, and a B.S. from RIT in Imaging Science in 2013.
+I obtained my Ph.D. in Electrical and Computer Engineering from Rice University in 2019, where I explored physics-aware deep learning in computational imaging, and obtained my B.S. from RIT in Imaging Science in 2013.